lab4art/netpins/README.md

 # NetPins

 NetPins is an Arduino project that allows you to manage various peripherals like LEDs, RGB strips, and servos.
+The project has been tested with esp32dev and esp32s2 (lolin_s2_mini) boards.

 ## Features